anssilaitila/contact-list/README.txt

-=== Contact List – Premium Staff Listing, Business Directory & Address Book ===
+=== WP Business Directory Plugin, Staff Listing & Address Book – Contact List ===
 Contributors: anssilaitila, freemius
-Tags: address book, listing, directory, business directory, staff list Requires at least: 5.4.0
+Tags: directory plugin, listing, directory, business directory, staff list Requires at least: 5.4.0
 Tested up to: 6.6
 Stable tag: 2.9.98
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-One-Stop Solution for any kind of Directory Listing!
-Build a business directory, staff list, address book, employee listing & more.
+Build any kind of directory listing with this business directory plugin!
+Staff list, address book, employee listing & more.

 == Description ==

-== The best directory listing plugin for WordPress ==
+== The best directory plugin for WordPress ==

 Looking for a simple yet comprehensive directory plugin for a WordPress website?
 If the answer is YES, then you are in the right place!